eedalong/dl_demosaic/README.md

 ### ssim limitation
 * cannot be calculated in some boundary
 * maximizing ssim for the centeral pixel
+* use nvidia lab loss.py

 ## other residual
 * use extra dem-gauss ch to input ch